tepra/EvaPageBuilder/README.md

 ```

 ## ➕ Adding Custom Buttons
-You can add custom buttons to the toolbar using `editor.addButtons()`.
+Here you can add a customization button that will appear before the save button using `editor.addButtons()`.

 ### ✅ Example
 ```js